emreerdin/TrafficInsuranceScroll/README.md

 5. **Configure the Flask app:**

     No additional configuration is required if you are using the Scroll Sepolia RPC URL and the smart contract address provided.
 If you're using a different RPC URL or contract address, update the corresponding variables in the code.

+## Deploying the Solidity Contract using Remix

+To deploy your Solidity contract on the Scroll Sepolia Testnet using Remix, follow these steps:

+1. **Open Remix IDE:**
+   - Go to [Remix IDE](https://remix.ethereum.org/) in your web browser.

+2. **Create a New File:**
+   - In the Remix file explorer, create a new file under the `contracts` directory, for example `MyContract.sol`.

+3. **Paste Your Solidity Code:**
+   - Copy the Solidity code you wrote in Remix and paste it into this new file.

+4. **Compile the Contract:**
+   - Click on the "Solidity Compiler" tab in Remix and compile your contract by selecting the correct compiler version (e.g., `0.8.20`).

+5. **Deploy the Contract:**
+   - Go to the "Deploy & Run Transactions" tab in Remix.
+   - Select the appropriate environment (e.g., "Injected Web3" for Metamask).
+   - Connect your Metamask wallet to the Scroll Sepolia Testnet.
+   - Select your contract and click "Deploy".
+   - Confirm the transaction in Metamask.

+6. **Verify Deployment:**
+   - After deployment, you'll see the contract address in Remix.
+You can interact with the deployed contract from the Remix interface or via your Flask API.

 ## Running the API